 Found written in a dusty book is the story of a curse; that was placed upon a son, who went out, and told the world about his daddy being indisposed in a rather unbecoming way.
 This exposed his father to ridicule and shame.
 While his other brothers attempted to cover up the shame he exposed his father to, when all came out he was exposed now to. the great shame, the curse.
 Today we call this act of exposing our parents faults a right, society cheers embraces them.
 So the family is dysfunctional a new-found right of passage, again parents are ridiculed, as always it is their fault and once again the offender has someone they can blame for the choices they have made.
 But what is normal what is a dysfunction?

 Our family history is not what you may think:

-It’s a tree filled with monkeys just like you and I, manly apes and others; an odd assortment of eccentric people are held together by good women for the most part.
+It’s a tree filled with monkeys like you and I, manly apes and others; an odd assortment of eccentric people that are held together by good women for the most part.
 Our family is made of layers;

 One day I looked into my mirror

 I found my father staring back at me